-This course is designed to expose students with basic concept of economics that consist of both theories and concepts in microeconomics.
-It will emphasize on the basic human problems as well as basic economics problem.
-It will discuss on theory of demand, theory of demand, elasticity of demand and supply, market equilibrium.
+This course is designed to expose students to basic concepts of economics that consist of both theories and concepts in microeconomics.
+It will emphasize the basic human problems as well as basic economic problem.
+It will discuss on the theory of demand, theory of demand, elasticity of demand and supply, market equilibrium.
 In addition, the course outlines theory of consumer behavior, theory of production and cost of production, market structures.
 At the end of the course, students should be able to differentiate the pricing strategies of perfect competition, monopoly market, monopolistic market and oligopoly market.